Ulrich Hütter: Life

 Between 1946 and 1959 he was employed as a "Konstruktionsleiter" (loosely, Head of Development and Design) by "Allgaier Werke", an engineering manufacturing business based at Uhingen (near Stuttgart) with several large automakers among its customers which quickly became established, in addition, as a producer of wind energy systems.
 Products developed under Hütter's leadership included 10 kW wind turbines and 3-blade "fast-runner" turbines.

 Only in 1952/53 was Hütter's teaching position at the Stuttgart College of Technology reinstated.
 In 1957 he received his Habilitation (higher-level post-graduate degree).
 The degree project was characteristically practical, and described a procedure whereby unpowered aircraft [i.e. gliders] could be tow-started and launched, using relatively little equipment.
 Under more normal circumstances it would have been unusual for someone intending to pursue a career as a universities level teacher in Germany to wait till they were 46 before obtaining a habilitation degree, but Hütter's career path towards the universities sector had been far from direct, and had included the twelve Hitler years.
 The qualification conferred the right not just to teach, but also to lecture at the college (reclassified, following the extension of the curriculum on the arts and h7umanities side, in 1967 as a full "University").

 1957 saw the unveiling of Hütter's StGW-34 wind turbine, widely viewed among admirers as a milestone in the history of wind energy exploitation, and the design-precursor for all modern free-power wind turbines.
 The design featured a windmill of 34 meter diameter, delivering 100 kW of output, employing glass fibre reinforced plastic (GFRP) and incorporating provision for blade angle adjustment.

 In 1959 Hütter accepted an extraordinary professorship in the context of his appointed as head of the college's newly founded Department of Flight Physics.
 As the size and scope of the department expanded, Hütter's status and seniority grew correspondingly, together with his international reputation.

 In 1965 Ulrich Hütter was appointed to an ordinary (i.e. full) professorship, with his own teaching chair at the college.
 The final fifteen years of his professional career were increasingly focused on teaching and promoting wind turbine technology, both in Europa and further afield.
 His turbine designs increasingly attracted interest internationally, notably in South Africa, Abyssinia, Spain, Italy and France.
 Hütter not infrequently travelled to wind-energy construction sites in person, in order to be able to advise on (and learn from) issues arising with new installations.
 He also received and accepted invitations to deliver lectures and provide consultations in Sweden and North America.
-He appeared before the US House of Representatives ion the context of hearings on wind energy, though it was probably more as a result of his lucid published work on the topic that his ideas exercised significant influence on the early US wind energy programmes and on subsequent developments in the sector, both in the United States itself and in other corners of the Anglosphere.
+He appeared before the US House of Representatives in the context of hearings on wind energy, though it was probably more as a result of his lucid published work on the topic that his ideas exercised significant influence on the early US wind energy programmes and on subsequent developments in the sector, both in the United States itself and in other corners of the Anglosphere.